 The series shows the best and worst of humanity.
 Wouldn’t we all love to offer advice/support to our younger selves?
-By watching Walking Distance we feel like we have, wouldn’t we like to try and change world history for the better?
+By watching Walking Distance we feel like we have.

 The official series aired a year later and would continue until 1964.
 The series is primarily classed as Science Fiction, featuring many stories of time travel, alien invaders and alien worlds.
-I like many of those episodes, but my personal favourites are the creepy ones; episodes such as The Grave, Thirty- Fathom Grave, The Hitch-Hiker(the first episode I ever saw),Deaths-head Revisited and The Howling Man are personal favourites.
+I like many of those episodes, but my personal favourites are the creepy ones; episodes such as The Grave, Thirty- Fathom Grave, The Hitch-Hiker(the first episode I ever saw),Deaths-head Revisited and The Howling Man, these all scare and make me think in equal measure, and they are all personal favourites.

 The powerful performances and different weekly settings ensured the series was popular, but its real claim to fame was the twist ending to each episode.
 These endings are the series trademark, we are left often reassessing the previous 25 minutes we have watched once the twists are revealed.
 I love that no matter how many times I watch an episode the twist still retains the shock factor, even when I know full well what’s coming next.

 It is a credit to Serling and his superb writing staff that the series is still as powerful today as it was when it first aired.
 I also like how you never know where you’ll end up next; one episode could be set on an alien world, another set in the old west, and another in the present(50’s and 60’s).
 Serling’s series also tackled the big issues of his day, particularly racism, fear of nuclear war and fear of people/places unknown to another set of people; the morality tales still stand up well today.